Andrew-Mazour/Data-Migration/README.md

 Cleans and formats phone numbers.

-Sorting Options: Allows sorting by Transaction ID, Customer ID, or First Name.
+**Sorting Options**: Allows sorting by Transaction ID, Customer ID, or First Name.

-Saves Processed Data: Outputs the cleaned and formatted data to a new CSV file.
+**Saves Processed Data**: Outputs the cleaned and formatted data to a new CSV file.

-Installation
+## Installation

 Clone the repository: